-• Include at-risk children in North Carolina's definition of eligibility for the Individuals with Disabilities Education Act (IDEA) Part C Early Intervention Program, which provides supports and services for families and their children, birth to age three, who have special needs.
+- Include at-risk children in North Carolina's definition of eligibility for the Individuals with Disabilities Education Act (IDEA) Part C Early Intervention Program (Infant Toddler Program), which provides supports and services for families and their children, birth to age three, who have special needs.
+Expanding eligibility would serve a broader population of infants and toddlers not meeting current criteria in order to prevent further developmental delays.
+Expanding eligibility would require significantly more capacity and resources for the state's early intervention system. - Expansion of infant/early childhood mental health services in the community for young children not served by the Early Intervention Program would also help meet the needs of those most at-risk, ensuring interventions as young as possible where impact is greatest.